Anatoli Bugorski: Aftermath

+Doctors expected him to die, but he survived with severe but non-fatal injuries.
 The left half of Bugorski's face swelled up beyond recognition and, over the next several days, the skin started to peel, revealing the path that the proton beam had burned through parts of his face, his bone, and the brain tissue underneath.
 As it was believed that he had received far in excess of a fatal dose of radiation, Bugorski was taken to a clinic in Moscow where the doctors could observe his expected demise.
 However, Bugorski survived, completed his PhD, and continued working as a particle physicist.
 There was virtually no damage to his intellectual capacity, but the fatigue of mental work increased markedly.
 Bugorski completely lost hearing in the left ear, replaced by a form of tinnitus.
-The left half of his face was paralysed due to the destruction of nerves.
+The left half of his face became paralyzed due to the destruction of nerves.
 He was able to function well, except for occasional complex partial seizures and rare tonic-clonic seizures.
+The paralyzed side of his face does not have wrinkles.
+This is unsurprising given that it is paralyzed, as paralysis of targeted facial muscles is also the principle by which Botulinum toxin works in cosmetic procedures for reducing wrinkles.

-Bugorski continued to work as a physicist at the Institute for High Energy Physics and held the post of coordinator of physics experiments.
+Bugorski continued to work as a physicist at the Institute for High Energy Physics, eventually becoming the experiment coordinator for the same particle accelerator by which he was injured.

 Because of the Soviet Union's policy of maintaining secrecy on nuclear power-related issues, Bugorski did not speak publicly about the accident for over a decade.
 He continued going to the Moscow radiation clinic twice a year for examinations and to meet with other nuclear accident victims.
 He was described as "a poster boy for Soviet and Russian radiation medicine".

-In 1996, he applied unsuccessfully for disability status to receive free epilepsy medication.
+In 1996, Bugorski applied unsuccessfully for disability status to receive free epilepsy medication.
 Bugorski showed interest in making himself available for study to Western researchers but could not afford to leave Protvino.

 Personal life

-Bugorski is married to Vera Nikolaevna, and they have a son, Peter.
+Bugorski is married to Vera Nikolaevna, and they have a son named Peter.